 The Affordable Care Act – also known as health reform or “Obamacare” – introduced significant changes to public and private health insurance.
 In this resource, we highlight the key changes under health reform.

 These changes include new insurance reforms, Health Insurance Marketplaces, Medicaid expansion, and a penalty for being uninsured.

 Here are some of the key things to know:

 Insurance reforms mean new coverage options for millions of Americans

-Health reform is designed to make health care coverage more available, affordable, and adequate for individuals and families.
+Health reform was designed to make health care coverage more available, affordable, and adequate for individuals and families.
 For example, insurers can no longer refuse to cover you or charge higher premiums because of a pre-existing condition, and new plans must cover a minimum set of essential health benefits.
 Because these changes apply differently based on the type of coverage you have and where you live, it is important to understand your options.

 Our fact sheets on health reform can help you learn more about these reforms, when they will be implemented, and whether they affect your coverage.

 You can shop for the coverage you need through new Health Insurance Marketplaces

 Individuals, families, small employers, and employees can explore their new coverage options and shop for private health insurance through Health Insurance Marketplaces in every state.
 Through the online Marketplaces (or by phone or in-person), you can compare your options and learn whether you qualify for financial assistance or coverage through Medicaid or the Children’s Health Insurance Program (CHIP).

 You can enroll through the Marketplace in your state from November 15, 2014 through February 15, 2015.
 If you do not enroll during this time period, you may have to wait until enrollment reopens next year unless you face certain life-changing circumstances.
 And, you and your family members can enroll in Medicaid and the Children's Health Insurance Program at any time throughout the year.